 To ensure that organizational IT systems are not open to abuse, XXX reserves the right to monitor individual staff usage but only where authorized by senior HR staff and where, in the circumstances, it is fair and appropriate to do so.
-A range of monitoring activities need to be established to ensure that the IT systems are operating efficiently and effectively.
+A range of monitoring activities needs to be established to ensure that the IT systems are operating efficiently and effectively.
 This includes the monitoring of information entering, leaving or stored on organizational IT systems.
-Such monitoring is not, in general, person specific, but employee’s personal data may be accessed as part of this policy.
+Such monitoring is not, in general, person-specific, but the employee’s personal data may be accessed as part of this policy.

 This policy offers guidance regarding monitoring of system use and related user activities.
 It is intended to guide and inform personnel and help them understand the importance of maintaining logs of all user activities on the system.

 This policy applies to all organizational information systems and Employees, Contractors, and Third Party Employees, who have access to IT assets and may be bound by contractual agreements.